|Anna-Alisa Belous (costume designer)|

 |Joel Wilhelmi (sound designer)|

 Joel Wilhelmi is the theater technical coordinator at the Ailey Citigroup Theater.
 He is proud to be working with Amanda since 2007!
 His design credits include Sweeney Todd, Spelling Bee, Snapshot, India Dreaming, Motel Blues, The Heiress, Low Life, Three Women in Indecision, and Bogusnova..
 He was sound engineer for many theatre productions including The Listener, Bridge & Tunnel, Dream A Little Dream, Fucking A, Something Old Something New, Blue Surge, Good Thing, The Castle, Evolution, and Hedwig and the Angry Inch, and for films including Palmetto, Madison, Lawn Dogs, People Like Us, The Last Late Night, This Train, Winner Takes All, and My Father’s House.
-This is Joel's ninth season with Amanda Selwyn Dance Theatre.
+This is Joel's tenth season with Amanda Selwyn Dance Theatre.